jdi-docs/jdi-light/source/includes/_tutorial.md

 5. Test Data in Selenium and JDI Light
 6. Discuss example results

-Now we know enough about Forms, so let's see how this can help us write code faster (by writing less code).<br/>
+Now we know enough about Forms, so let's see how this can help us write code faster (by writing less code).

-Let's try to code in Selenium the same [Fill Contact Form test scenario](https://jdi-docs.github.io/jdi-light/?java#contact-form-test-scenario) that we have already covered with JDI Light:<br/>
+Let's try to code in Selenium the same [Fill Contact Form test scenario](https://jdi-docs.github.io/jdi-light/?java#contact-form-test-scenario) that we have already covered with JDI Light:

 - Open Home Page by URL<br/>
 - Open Contact Page by selecting a menu item<br/>
 - Validate that this Page has the correct URL and title<br/>